Moving to Korea: The Complete Checklist from Pre-Arrival to Your First 30 Days

 International wire transfers require a full ARC-linked Korean bank account.
 The passport-only non-resident accounts available before ARC arrival cannot send money abroad.
 Plan accordingly.

-Korea-based remittance services with competitive rates and coverage for major corridors include Sentbe (sentbe.com, covering Vietnam, Philippines, Indonesia, China, and 25 corridors total) and WireBarley (wirebarley.com, covering 20 countries and 100 corridors).
+Korea-based remittance services with competitive rates and coverage for major corridors include Sentbe (sentbe.com, covering Vietnam, the Philippines, Indonesia, China, and other corridors) and WireBarley (wirebarley.com, covering many countries and corridors).
 Western Union and Wise are widely used.
-Compare rates before transferring.
+Compare rates and confirm your destination is supported before transferring.

 EU residents